roschwarz/hydi/README.md

 | alpha      | parameter controlling the level of confidence intervals and used for flags |
 | epsilon    | parameter controlling the numerical precision of all calculations |

 Please note, while increasing maxiter and decreasing epsilon may provide a better precision, the runtime of hydi may be affected substantially.
-Convienience flags of hydis output are set based on the value of `alpha`.
+Convenience flags of hydis output are set based on the value of `alpha`.
 Furthermore, hydi calculates `1-alpha` confidence intervals.

 ## Input data format